Known as ‘the Camelot of Africa’, Gondar has an impressive and slightly surreal collection of stone castles and palaces.

 Nearby the serenely beautiful Fasil’s Pool is heaven for photographers at any time of year.
-The surrounding area is also one of the best areas for birding in an urban area.
-The vast sunken moat is only filled once a year at the hugely popular Timkat ceremony on Ascension Day.
-(It takes a week to fill!)
+The vast sunken moat is only filled once a year at the hugely popular Timkat ceremony.
 This multi-day religious celebration is in mid-January when thousands of white-robed pilgrims descend on Gondar.
-They come to parade their own churches’ replica of the Arc of the Covenant.
-Then the celebration ends with all young men jumping into the moat.

 The Blue Nile Falls are best visited during, or just after, the rainy season.
-Then they are at their most impressive and reliable.
-But the charming circular walk to the Falls is enjoyable at any
+Then they are at their most impressive.
+But the charming circular walk to the Falls is enjoyable at any time of year.

-The island monasteries mainly date from the 13th and 14th centuries and offer treasuries filled with ancient artefacts.
+The island monasteries mainly date from the 13th and 14th centuries with treasuries filled with ancient artefacts.
 Some are only accessible to men!
-But the 18th century Narga Selassie on the island if Dek is open to all.
-It is reminiscent of the palaces of Gondar.
+But the 18th century Narga Selassie on the island of Dek – reminiscent of the Gondar palaces - is open to all.